-4. The BEST Practice is to check "Enable SSO" but set the SSO Domain in the HTTP Access Service.
+5. The BEST Practice is to check "Enable SSO" but set the SSO Cookie Domain in the HTTP Access Service.
 This value is used to inform browsers when to include the LTPA token as a cookie in the HTTP header flows.
-For HTTP Access Services, set this value to the fully qualified external host name used to access the HTTP access service from a browser (Service URL field on HTTP Access Service).
+For HTTP Access Services, set this value to the fully qualified external host name used to access the HTTP Access Service from a browser/client (Service URL field on HTTP Access Service).
 If more than one hostname is used, it can be set to the external domain.
-This value can also be set in either the Authentication Profile or the HTTP Access service definition, in which case it will override the setting in the Authentication profile.
+This value can also be set in either the Authentication Profile or the HTTP Access service definition, but the HTTP Access Service value will override the setting in the Authentication profile.

-6. In the "LTPA key action" section, select "Generate new keys" and enter a 6-32 character password.
-Remember this password since it is required to import the key file on the Domino servers.
+7. In the "LTPA key action" section, select "Generate new keys" and enter a 6-32 character password.
+Remember and record this password since it is required to import the key file on the Domino servers.
 You may need it in the future......

 Export LTPA keys to a file

 The previous step generates cryptographic keys and a password used in LTPA token generation.
 For SSO to work properly, this data must be exported in a format acceptable to other application servers that grant access based on this token.

 To have IMC export the keys and configuration data, follow these steps (refer to screen shot below which is a continuation of Figure 12)

 1. In the "LTPA key action" section, select "Export to keyfile" and enter a file name with the full path to the file.

 2. Click Apply, to export the file.
 The key file is a user-readable ASCII file that can be transferred to the Traveler server.

 * In UNIX, the LTPA key file is in the root “/” file system, again, unless a full path is utilized in the LTPA export keyfile name field.

 For SSO to function properly, all servers must agree on cryptographic keys, user information, and miscellaneous other configuration data.
 Once IMC generates the key file, it must be imported by the Domino Server(s) running IBM Notes Traveler.